 What is Social Use of Cannabis?

-Cannabis Social Use has long been lined to negative things, from its smell to its purported negative impacts on the human body.
+On-site Cannabis Use or Cannabis Social Use has long been linked to negative things, from its smell to its purported negative impacts on the human body.
 Despite cannabis becoming legal medically or recreationally in many states, the public or social use of cannabis remains mostly illegal.
 This is a direct result of the stigma that has been federally mandated since 1937, with zero research going into any benefit of cannabis and only being approved for finding negative impacts and the harms of cannabis use.
 For this very reason, Israel and not the United States remains the epicenter of cannabis science.

 What are places for the public use of cannabis called?